cpursley/apipe/README.md

 ## Type Casting

-Type casting is optional.
+Type casting is optional but must be used consistently in a query.
 When you use `cast/2`, the response will be converted into Elixir structs with proper types.
 Without casting, you'll get the raw JSON response from the API.
 Choose based on your needs:

 - Use casting when you want:
   - Type safety
   - Better IDE support
   - Cleaner access to nested data
+  - Example: `repo.full_name`, `repo.stargazers_count`

 - Skip casting when you want:
   - Raw JSON responses
   - Better performance
   - To access fields not defined in the type structs
+  - Example: `repo["full_name"]`, `repo["stargazers_count"]`

+Note: You must either use casting consistently (by calling `cast/2` before `execute/1`) or not at all.
+Mixing typed and untyped responses in the same query is not supported.

 ## Contributing